Skip to content

 Snapchat has the simplest guidelines of all, with 9:16 across all ad and organic placements.

 As you may have noticed, vertical video is increasingly popular on social media platforms.
-Dig deeper into how to use vertical video on social with our Vertical Video Guide
+Dig deeper into how to use vertical video on social media with our Vertical Video Guide

 How Video Sizes Might Change in the Future